APIs

 Register a handler for PUT requests

-import { api } from '@nitric/sdk';
+import { api } from '@nitric/sdk'

-const PARAM_ID = 'customerId';
+const PARAM_ID = 'customerId'

 api('public').put(`/customers/:${PARAM_ID}`, (ctx) => {

-const id = ctx.req.params[PARAM_ID];
+const id = ctx.req.params[PARAM_ID]

 // handle the PUT request...

-const responseBody = {};
+const responseBody = {}

-Chain functions as a single method handler
+Chain services as a single method handler

-import { api } from '@nitric/sdk';
+import { api } from '@nitric/sdk'

-import { validate } from '../middleware';
+import { validate } from '../middleware'

-const PARAM_ID = 'customerId';
+const PARAM_ID = 'customerId'

 const putCustomer = (ctx) => {

-const id = ctx.req.params[PARAM_ID];
+const id = ctx.req.params[PARAM_ID]

 // handle the PUT request...

-const responseBody = {};
+const responseBody = {}

-api('public').put(`/customers/:${PARAM_ID}`, [validate, putCustomer]);
+api('public').put(`/customers/:${PARAM_ID}`, [validate, putCustomer])

 Access the request body